APPEAL PROCESS

 Why you may wish to contest the result of a quiz

-Although every effort should be made to avoid them, errors and omissions will sometimes be made
+Although every effort should be made to avoid them, errors and omissions will sometimes be made by

-wrong: a question may have more than one correct answer.
-There is also the rarer example of a
+may have more than one correct answer.
+There is also the rarer example of a team scoring points for an

-team scoring points for an incorrect answer, as it is the answer given on the question paper.
-Usually
+incorrect answer, as it is the answer given on the question paper.
+Usually both teams will recognise any

-both teams will recognise any mistake and replace the question with a spare.
-If a team believes its
+mistake and replace the question with a spare.
+If a team believes its answer is correct and does not wish

-answer is correct and does not wish to use a spare and the question has a bearing on the result
+to use a spare and the question has a bearing on the result of the quiz, they may contest the result.

-should be possible to settle almost every dispute on the night; an appeal should only be required in
+With the ubiquity of internet-enabled mobile phones it should be possible to settle almost every dispute on

-the most complex of cases.
+the night, so an appeal should only be required in the most complex of cases.

 How to contest the result of a quiz